Planting and Growing Peppers

 When the weather has settled and the threat of frost has passed, the peppers can be planted into the garden.

 Peppers have perfect flowers, meaning each flower has both male and female parts and the plants can self-pollinate.
-Bees and other pollinators are not absolutely necessary for fertilization and fruit production.
+Bees and other pollinators are not necessary for fertilization and fruit production but if in a greenhouse they will need a light breeze.

-To prevent bacterial spot and Phytophthora, drip irrigate only, plant in well-drained soils and minimize soil compaction.
+The books say to prevent bacterial spot and Phytophthora, drip irrigate only, plant in well-drained soils and minimize soil compaction.
+We use a spray irrigation system and have no problems with any diseases.

 Big bushy plants with few peppers can be caused by an excess of nitrogen, hot or cold temperature extremes during the flowering period.